Calculating solar battery capacity

 How do you calculate the capacity of a solar battery?

 With a solar panel system with a capacity of 5 kWp, the capacity of the solar battery would be 7.5 to 8 kWh (5kWp x 1.5 due to system losses).
+Is the daily energy consumption higher?
+If so, the user may consider installing solar panels and purchasing a solar battery with a greater capacity.

 The table below shows the recommended storage capacity for each power consumption.
 With a consumption of, for example, 6000 kWh per year, you advise the customer to pick a battery storage capacity of 9 kWh.
 If your customer has plans to start cooking electrically or to expand their family, roughly calculate how much power consumption will increase and multiply that by 1.5.